vet-run/vet/README.md

 ## Manual Installation

 ### The Safe Way
-If you don't use Homebrew, or if you simply wish to follow the security-first principle that `vet` champions, you can perform a manual installation.
+If you don't use macOS/Arch Linux, or if you simply wish to follow the security-first principle that `vet` champions, you can perform a manual installation.
 This is the two-step "Download, then Review" process that demonstrates exactly what `vet` automates for you.

 1. **Download the installer**: